A clean house provides you with peace of mind and protects your things from harm.

 What do you need to make a pallet shoe rack?

-To prepare you for building this pallet furniture, I have made a few handy lists.
+To prepare you for building this shoe rack with pallets, I have made a few handy lists.

 In addition to a few personal protective equipments that I use*, I also list the materials as well as the (power) tools you will need to build this wood shoe shelf.